 Complaining about Virgin Media to CISAS

-In order to go to CISAS you’ll have to have either received a deadlock letter from Virgin (a part of the complaints process which says that neither side can agree) or not heard back from them for eight weeks.
+To go to CISAS, you’ll need a deadlock letter from Virgin.
+This is a formal part of the complaints process, which confirms that neither side can agree on a resolution.
+You can also contact CISAS without a deadlock letter if you have not heard back from them for eight weeks.